 What writing projects are you currently working on?

-Where are you living and
+Where did you live and work?

 How long have you been interested in writing?